 I had never heard of Jean Ingelow before I saw this carte-de-visite, but her pose and expression charmed me.
-It was made by the studio of Elliott & Fry in London, where she lived and worked.
+It was made by the studio of Elliott & Fry in London, where she lived.
 The daughter of an English banker father and a Scottish mother, she was the oldest of ten children.

 Jean Ingelow (1820-1897) published several volumes of poetry, novels and children’s books.
 She enjoyed considerable success in her lifetime in both Great Britain and the United States.
 She was well-liked by the literary community, becoming close friends with Alfred Lord Tennyson and John Ruskin.
 The writer Gerald Massey proposed to her, but she declined.

 A short biography of Ingelow can be found at the website of the Poetry Foundation (https://www.poetryfoundation.org/poets/jean-ingelow).
 Her Wikipedia page has additional information.
 A much longer introduction to her life and work, including several studio portraits, can be found at http://gerald-massey.org.uk/ingelow/.